tupolov/cfp/README.md

     <sup><strong>Requires the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases">CBA A3</a>.<br/>Requires the latest version of Community Upgrade Project (Weapons, Units and Vehicles).<br/>Visit us on <a href="https://twitter.com/CFPMod">Twitter</a> | <a href="https://www.facebook.com/CFPMod">Facebook</a> | <a href="https://www.youtube.com/c/ACE3Mod">YouTube</a> | <a href="https://www.reddit.com/r/arma/search?q=CFP&restrict_sr=on&sort=new&t=all">Reddit</a></strong></sup>
 </p>

-**CFP** is a community project to provide Arma 3 with over 80 real world factions involved in current and historical armed conflicts.
+**CFP** is a community project to provide Arma 3 with 100 new or enhanced real world factions involved in current and historical armed conflicts.
 CFP comes in two flavours - CFP and CFP Ultimate, both require **Community Upgrade Project (CUP)**.

 CFP offers not only enhanced vanilla CUP factions but also a huge number of new factions using CUP and community donated assets.
 CFP includes custom assets and textures in order to help expand whats possible with CUP.